chroma-core/docs/docs/usage-guide.md

 </Tabs>

 If an `id` is not found in the collection, an error will be logged and the update will be ignored.
-If `documents` are supplied without corresponding `embeddings`, the embeddings will be recomupted with the collection's embedding function.
+If `documents` are supplied without corresponding `embeddings`, the embeddings will be recomputed with the collection's embedding function.

 If the supplied `embeddings` are not the same dimension as the collection, an exception will be raised.